jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_exclude_some_part_of_webpage_from_crawling.md

-## How to exclude some part of Web page from crawling
+## How to exclude part of a Web page from being crawled

 OpenSearchServer allows you to exclude certain parts of a webpage from being crawled.